angular/angular/src/lib/chips/chips.md

 within `<mat-form-field>` for adding and removing chips.
 The `<input>` with `MatChipInput` can be placed inside or outside the chip-list element.

-An exmaple of chip input placed inside the chip-list element.
+An example of chip input placed inside the chip-list element.
 <!-- example(chips-input) -->

 An example of chip input placed outside the chip-list element.